 The 32-year-old has previously played for UD Las Palmas and Deportivo de La Coruna in La Liga.

 Indian Super League (ISL) outfit Kerala Blasters have completed the signing of Vicente Gomez, Khel Now can confirm.
-The Spanish midfielder will join the southerners on a multi-year deal that will see him remain with the club till the end of the 2022-23 season.
+The Spanish midfielder will join the southerners on a deal with an option to extend.

 “Vicente Gomez has signed for Kerala Blasters,” a source close to the developments informed Khel Now.
-The central defensive midfielder has signed a three-year contract, indicating that he is a part of the Kochi-based club’s long-term plans under their new Head Coach Kibu Vicuna and Sporting Director Karolis Skinkys.
+The central defensive midfielder has signed a contract with an option to extend, indicating that he could be a part of the Kochi-based club’s long-term plans under their new Head Coach Kibu Vicuna and Sporting Director Karolis Skinkys.

 Born in Las Palmas in Spain, Vicente Gomez began his senior professional footballing career with AD Huracan in 2007.
 A couple of years later, he signed for his hometown club UD Las Palmas, and was initially made a part of their C team that played in the Tercera Division.